masalachai/gemini-git-browser/README.md

 	-it ayravat/gemini-git-browser:latest
 ```

-Ince the container is running you can access the UI at gemini://localhost/
+Once the container is running you can access the UI at gemini://localhost/

 ## License